 - According to studies, the stomach size between morbidly obese and regular stomachs have no significant differences (based on stomach weight and volume).4

 How Much Stomach is Removed in Gastric Sleeve?

 Roughly 80-85% of the stomach is removed, meaning it can hold only on average of 2 to 3 ounces of volume.
 This means that it takes the smallest amounts of food to feel full while eating food less often.

 The stomach does stretch after gastric sleeve surgery, but usually slightly varies depending on portions.

 What’s Your Bougie Size?

 Bougie (pronounced boo-jee) is a guide for the surgeon to divide the stomach.
-Bougie size influences the size of the sleeve and comes in different calibers ranging from 32FR to 50FR.
+Bougie size influences the capacity of the sleeve and comes in different calibers ranging from 32FR to 50FR.
 FR, called French, is the unit of measurement equal to 1/3 mm, for example, a 40FR bougie measures about 13.32mm or 1/2 inch.

 Bougies do not always create the same stomach size as the finished sleeve size depends on how close the stapler gets to the bougie and whether the surgeon sutures the staple line (inverted sleeve).

 There is no standard for an ideal bougie size and it varies from surgeon to surgeon and depends on the amount of weight loss.
 A smaller bougie results in a smaller sleeve and a greater restriction and a greater risk of leak and stricture rate.
 On the contrary, a larger bougie size results in a larger sleeve, safer operation and not enough weight loss.5